balqui/degais/paper/paper.md

 # Examples

 To start with, we advise to run first the example given in the Summary section above.
+File `e5.td` can be found in the `testdata` folder of the GitHub repository.
 The indicated image will be shown.

 Then, try the call
 `degais e5 --coloring thresh --param 2`: it will show how the